Hero of Belarus: Recipients

+Awardees

 The first award in history was given to Uladzimir Karvat (posthumous) in 1996.
-The first "group awarding" took place on June 30, 2001 to Pavel Mariev, Mikhail Karchmit, Vital Kramko and Alaksandar Dubko (posthumous), while Kirill Vakhromeev, Mikhail Savicki, Mikhail Vysotsky, Pyotr Prakapovich and Vasily Revyako were presented their titles on March 1, 2006.
+The first "group awarding" took place on June 30, 2001 to Pavel Mariev, Mikhail Karchmit, Vital Kramko and Alaksandar Dubko (posthumous), while Kirill Vakhromeev, Mikhail Savitsky, Mikhail Vysotsky, Pyotr Prakapovich and Vasil Ravyaka were presented their titles on March 1, 2006.

 Uladzimir Karvat, a military pilot, was flying his training aircraft Sukhoi Su-27 on May 23, 1996.
 The plane caught fire and Karvat was ordered to eject to safety.
 Unknown to the ground crew, the plane would have crashed in an area full of civilians.
-Seeing the civilians on the ground, Karvat steered the plane away until it crashed one kilometer from the Brest Voblast settlements of Arabawshchyna and Vyalikaye Hatsishcha, killing him instantly.
+Seeing the civilians on the ground, Karvat steered the plane away until it crashed one kilometer from the Brest Region settlements of Arabawshchyna and Vyalikaye Hatsishcha, killing him instantly.
 President Alexander Lukashenko issued Decree Number 484 on November 21, 1996, which posthumously awarded Karvat the title Hero of Belarus.
 The crash site has been converted to a memorial for Karvat, where a copy of Lukashenko's decree is on the tail fin of the Sukhoi Su-27p.

 Pavel Mariev was awarded the title for his work in the automobile industry as manager of Belarusian Auto Works, a leading producer of Belarusian automobiles.

 Vital Kramko and Mikhail Karchmit were awarded for their work in the agriculture industry.
-Kramko is the chairman of the Hrodna Voblast agricultural collective "October", while Karchmit was the director of the Minsk Voblast cooperative "Snov" until his death in 2004.
+Kramko is the chairman of the Grodno Region agricultural collective "October", while Karchmit was the director of the Minsk Region cooperative "Snov" until his death in 2004.

 Alaksandar Dubko was posthumously awarded the hero title for his long service to the Belarusian and Soviet governments.

 Kirill Vakhromeev, the emeritus Metropolitan of Minsk and Slutsk, the Patriarchal Exarch of All Belarus, was awarded the hero title for his work to restore spirituality among the Belarusian population.

 Mikhail Savicki was awarded the hero title for his long contributions to the Belarusian arts and for helping to set up art academies in the republic.

 Mikhail Vysotsky was awarded for running the research enterprise "Belavtotraktorostroyeniye", a part of the National Academy of Sciences.

 Pyotr Prakapovich was awarded for his work as the chairman of the National Bank of Belarus.

-Vasily Revyako was awarded for his work at the Hrodna Voblast agricultural co-op "Progress-Vertelishki".
+Vasil Ravyaka was awarded for his work at the Grodno Region agricultural co-op "Progress-Vertelishki".

 Darya Domracheva was awarded for her progress in biathlon after the 2014 Winter Olympics in Sochi, where Darya won 3 gold medal in personal starts.

-On May 19, 2021 lieutenant Nikita Kukonenko and major Andrei Nichiporchik were died during a Yak-130 training flight in Baranovichi.
+On May 19, 2021 lieutenant Nikita Kukonenko and major Andrei Nichiporchik were killed during a Yak-130 training flight in Baranovichi.
 Their plane crashed near apartment buildings on Rosa Luxemburg Street.
-Later, the commission investigating the crash said that the pilots tried to take the plane away from home and therefore catapulted late.
-On november 24, 2021 they were posthumously awarded for courage and heroism shown in the performance of military duty.
+Later, the commission investigating the crash said that the pilots tried to take the plane away from homes and therefore ejected late.
+On November 24, 2021 they were posthumously awarded for courage and heroism shown in the performance of military duty.